nginxinc/nginx-service-mesh/docs/content/tutorials/kic/egress-walkthrough.md

 The `egress-driver` application is unable to reach the `target` Service because it is not injected with the sidecar proxy.
 We are running with `--mtls-mode=strict` which restricts the `egress-driver` to communicating using mTLS with other injected pods.
 As a result we cannot build traffic statistics for these requests.

-Now, let's use NGINX Plus Ingress Controller to create a secure internal route from the `egress-driver` application to the `target` Service.
+Now, let's use NGINX Ingress Controller to create a secure internal route from the `egress-driver` application to the `target` Service.

-### Install NGINX Plus Ingress Controller
+### Install NGINX Ingress Controller

-1. [Install the NGINX Plus Ingress Controller]( {{< ref "/tutorials/kic/deploy-with-kic.md#install-nginx-plus-ingress-controller-with-mtls-enabled">}} ).
+1. [Install the NGINX Ingress Controller]( {{< ref "/tutorials/kic/deploy-with-kic.md#install-nginx-ingress-controller-with-mtls-enabled">}} ).
 This tutorial will demonstrate installation as a Deployment.
     - Follow the instructions to [enable egress]( {{< ref "/tutorials/kic/deploy-with-kic.md#enable-egress" >}} )

-1. Verify the NGINX Plus Ingress Controller is running:
+1. Verify the NGINX Ingress Controller is running:

     ```bash
     kubectl -n nginx-ingress get pods,svc -o wide